SouvickC/Local_AI_Agent/README.md

 This Repo is covering below content
-- Basic Chatbot with Groq API
+- Chatbot with Groq API with ability to websearch
-- Tool Calling - Websearch
+- Tool Calling
-- ReAct Architecture implementation
+- ReAct(reasoning and acting) Agent Architecture implementation
 - Memory and Streaming added from LangGraph